Alirezagrs/PyQt6/tutorial/main.md

     app.exec() # lunch

 ### in  app = QApplication([]) the argument should come from cmd and we could put sys.argv in that if our program will be run from command line but we dont want to run it from cmd and dont have any sys.argv in here so put a [] for that.
-### evry widget for showing needs a parent widget and will not show itself but with .show() we can show it. in this way each widget opens in one unique window
+### evry widget for showing needs a parent widget and will not show itself but with .show() we can show it. in this way each widget opens in one unique window that QMainWindow musr be shown in this way.